-Emmett Sawyer and Daniel Stefner of Alberta were selected as the Outstanding Young Farmers Memorial Scholarship winners for 2018.
-Each winner received a $1,000 scholarship to support their post-secondary agricultural education.
+Tim Koelen & Mikayla Ringelberg, both from Ontario, have been selected as the Outstanding Young Farmers Memorial Scholarship winners for 2019.
+Each winner has received a $1,000 scholarship to support their post-secondary agricultural education.

 Since 2009, Canada’s Outstanding Young Farmers program has supported agricultural education for young Canadians through its Memorial Scholarship fund.
 The OYF Memorial Scholarship was established by the late Martin Streef, recipient of both Ontario’s and Canada’s OYF awards in 1996, to help future generations of Canadians pursue their passion for agriculture.
 Martin was president of Streef Produce Ltd., a family-run fresh fruit and vegetable business in Woodstock Ontario.

 The award includes two annual scholarships – one to an individual who has completed at least one year of post-secondary study in agriculture, and the other to someone who has completed high school and is enrolling in a post-secondary education in agriculture.
 As part of the application process, applicants are asked to write an essay about why they are passionate about agriculture in Canada.

 Both winners will be recognized at the Ontario OYF regional event September 10th, 2019 in Woodstock ON.